MikeYang522/mikejingxiang.github.io/_pages/about.md

   - /about.html
 ---

 My name is Mike Yang Jingxiang.
-I am studying at the School of International Studies, Peking University
+I am studying at the School of International Studies, Peking University.My personal research areas are Chinese politics, U.S.-China relations, and comparative politics.